af6900/a-blog/README.md

 This project is developed by the Framework codeigniter.

-a-blog is published by the license gplv2.
+a-blog is published by the license GUN.